 With Stockholm’s KFUM Chamber Choir, the Maria Magdalena Motet Choir and the Maria Vocal Ensemble, Bohlin has toured internationally and won numerous prizes in international competitions.
 He has prepared choruses for some of the world’s foremost conductors, including Michael Tilson Thomas, Herbert Blomstedt, Valery Gergiev, Esa-Pekka Salonen, and Alan Gilbert.

 Bohlin has appeared regularly on Swedish radio with the Swedish Radio Choir, the Maria Vocal Ensemble, and the Maria Magdalena Motet Choir and has worked with The Ericson Chamber Choir, the Royal Philharmonic Choir and the Opera Choir of Stockholm.
-With the Maria Vocal Ensemble and special guests Rigmor Gustafsson and Lena Willemark, Bohlin recorded a CD of new jazz music by composer/pianist Elise Einarsdotter and lyrics by great poets including E.E.
-Cummings.

 In October 2007 Bohlin conducted the world premiere of a new requiem by composer Fredrik Sixten featuring choir, orchestra, and two soloists, broadcast on Swedish Public Radio.
 Bohlin’s recording of Sixten’s Saint Mark Passion, and another recording, Mysterium, featuring mainly a cappella music, was released in Sweden in 2008.